leonp/leonp.github.io/about/index.md

 </figure>

-We design, build and manage our website in house, and fit several external services such as the catalogue of physical titles and ebook service into it.
+We design, build and manage our website in house, integrating it with several external services such as the catalogue of physical titles and ebook downloads.
+We manage PCs for 400 staff, hundreds of public PCs and our staff and public networks.

 In previous lives I've been a newspaper ad salesperson, telecoms engineer and teacher of English.
 If you were looking for a common thread you might argue I've always been interested in communication, user experience and technology.

-I figure out what organisations should do online, especially not for profits who don't have the resources to employ a full web team.

-This involves lots of things, including research, coding, testing, writing style guides, digital strategy, social media and commissioning.

 <hr>